 Covid-19 and the lockdowns it has brought to 2020 have resulted in consumers spending more time at home.
 Consequently, the use of household appliances has risen, which has, in turn, generated the need for more help around the house.
 Then, it’s no wonder that domestic robots’ consumption is on the rise, with more than 55 million units expected to be sold in 2022.

 Everyday household robots include floor cleaners, lawnmowers, pool cleaners, gutter cleaners, window cleaners, and even cat litter robots.
 All of them are used for tiresome household chores, making peoples’ lives more comfortable.
-Robots can clean and tend to the house while working (from home), spending time with family, or looking after children.
+Domestic household robots & AI devices can help transform people’s lives by making everyday tasks like cleaning, tending to the house, or even looking after children, a whole lot easier.

 However, charging these robots requires a direct connection with the docking station using pogo-pins or conductive charging.
 Yet, despite the robot’s advanced capabilities, robots that feature self-charging capabilities still have trouble docking properly, resulting in devices staying uncharged.
 Sometimes, service robots will even run out of power and stop the task they were operating on halfway, which is frustrating and inefficient.
 As a result, people often still have to pick up the robot and manually hand-place them into their docking stations to charge.

 These charging issues make some household robots less efficient, less convenient and defy the purpose of having an automated service robot at home.
 The ideal domestic robot would be able to complete its action and recharge itself seamlessly.

 Wireless Charging for Domestic Robots: A Powerful Solution

 Inductive wireless charging for domestic robots can solve the problem.
 Wireless charging stations ensure that domestic robots can charge automatically with no need for pogo pins, battery replacement, or manual human interference.
 They can simply recharge themselves autonomously and complete their task from start to finish.